yuvarajpanditrathod/NLP-Part-of-Speech-POS-Tagging/README.md

 - **Hugging Face**: For the Transformers library and pre-trained models
 - **PyTorch Team**: For the excellent deep learning framework
-- **Research Community**: For foundational work in POS tagging and adversarial training
+- **Research Community**: For foundational work in POS tagging and adversarial training find this project helpful, please consider giving it a star!**

-## 📖 References

-1. Huang, Z., Xu, W., & Yu, K. (2015).
-Bidirectional LSTM-CRF models for sequence tagging.
-2. Miyato, T., et al. (2018).
-Virtual adversarial training: a regularization method for supervised and semi-supervised learning.
-3. Devlin, J., et al. (2018).
-BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
-4. Lafferty, J., McCallum, A., & Pereira, F. (2001).
-Conditional random fields: Probabilistic models for segmenting and labeling sequence data.

----

-**⭐ If you find this project helpful, please consider giving it a star!**